still backing coal

 What should DBS do?

-DBS should withdraw from the Unlucky 5 coal-fired power stations listed above.
-Continuing to support these projects risks its commitment to keeping global temperature rise below 2 degrees.
+DBS should withdraw from the coal power stations listed above.
+Continuing to support these dirty projects risks its commitment to help keep global temperature rise to 1.5 degrees.

 DBS should also revisit its coal policy in order to:

-- Exclude all financial support for all coal-fired power stations, and,
+- exclude all financial support for all coal-fired power stations now

-- Exclude all financial support to coal mines.
+- exclude all financial support to coal mines now.